Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Goto line 759 and move the caret to MyFrame (the one after the new).
       Press Ctrl-Right Arrow.
       This will take you the constructor of MyFrame.
-      Goto line 768 move the caret over EngageUIWindow and goto (Ctrl-Right).
+      Goto line 768 move the caret over SessionManager and goto (Ctrl-Right).
-      EngageUIWindow is a subclass of wxWindow defined in (sub-block) WX BRIDGE STRUCTURES AND FUNCTIONS.
+      SessionManager is a subclass of wxWindow defined in (sub-block) WX BRIDGE STRUCTURES AND FUNCTIONS.
-      Goto line 776 and move the caret over engageUI_init and goto.
-      engageUI_init is where the EngageUI is initalised.

       Note that goto using ctrl-right goes to the destination, expands it
       and collapses the previous viewing context.
       Also, any line that ends in {...} is summarized and can be opened.
       Conversely, any line that end's in a { can be summarized.

-      Goto line 9072 and move the caret over load_UI_state and goto
-      load_UI_state is an acillary fn that creates a SACHSrcEdr activity-context handler,
-      creates a SUAManager, pushes the activity-context handler onto the UAManager,
-      and returns the UAManager.
-      This is returned by engageUI_init() to the calling EngageUIWindow.
       Now press Ctrl-Left Arrow this takes you back to engageUI_init.
-      Go back again (Ctrl-left) that's EngageUIWindow's constructor
+      Go back again (Ctrl-left) that's SessionManager's constructor
       Go back again that's MyFrame's constructor
       Go back again and we're at the entry point to the app.
       Summarize MyApp::OnInit().
       So a wxWidgets app enters at MyApp::OnInit, creates a MyFrame::wxFrame
-      which creates a EngageUIWindow::wxWindow, which contains a UAManager
-      that serves as the interface between wxWidgets and EngageUI.
+      which creates a SessionManager::wxWindow, initialized with a SDashDesc that serves as the interface between wxWidgets and EngageUI.
-      EngageUIWindow initializes EngageUI using a designated engageUI_init() fn.
-      The EngageUI App designer initializes EngageUI in this fn
-      by creating a primary activity-context handler, in this case SACHSrcEdr
-      and pushing it into the UAManager before returning the UAManager to EngageUIModalWindow.

    - App lifetime -- Paint and Kybd event handling
       ![Alt Text](https://hex-map.khitchdee.net/Modal-operation.png?v08-11-2022)
-      Goto line 723 EngageUIWindow::OnKeyDown and open it.
+      Goto line 723 SessionManager::OnKeyDown and open it.
-      This is where all key down events are handled by EngageUIWindow.
+      This is where all key down events are handled by SessionManager.
       Goto kybd_map
-      That takes you to the user activity manager's kybd_map fn.
+      That takes you to the SessionManager's kybd_map fn.
       This function set's pWin->m_bUsrActn which tells EngageUI
       that the user has done something.
-      Then, call's the kybd_map fn of the activity-context handler at the top of the ACH stack
+      Then, call's the kybd_map fn of the activity-handler at the top of the AH stack
-      which is the currently active activity-context handler.
+      which is the currently active activity-handler.

-      Go Back (Ctrl-left) and close EngageUIWindow::OnKeyDown.
+      Go Back (Ctrl-left) and close SessionManager::OnKeyDown.
-      Open EngageUIWindow::OnPaint the paint event handler for EngageUIWindow.
+      Open SessionManager::OnPaint the paint event handler for the SessionManager.
       This fn calls either disp_state if the event was not caused by the user
-      in which case the state of the entire app needs to be reloaded.
+      in which case the state of the entire app needs to be re-displayed
-      or disp_update in which case the activity-context handler decides what needs to be updated.
+      or disp_update in which case the activity-handler decides what needs to be updated.
       Goto disp_state.
       You can read the comments inside 529 then close it.
-      The user activity manager contains a stack of activity-context handlers
+      The SessionManager contains a stack of activity-handlers
       and displays each handler's disp_state in back to front order (bottom to top of stack).
       Go back.
       Now goto disp_update and look that code and come back.
-      Note that disp_update only calls the handler at the top of the ACH stack, the current handler.
+      Note that disp_update only calls the handler at the top of the AH stack, the current handler.

-      So during execution stage, wxWidgets sends key down and paint events to EngageUIWindow.
+      So during execution stage, wxWidgets sends key down and paint events to SessionManager.
-      EngageUIWindow delegates these to the user activity manager
-      which dispatches them appropriately to activity-context handlers it manages.
+      SessionManager dispatches them appropriately to activity-handlers it manages.

    - App exit -- EngageUI shutdown and app state serialisation.
     When an EngageUI app is ready to exit, it tells the wxWidgets app to shutdown
-    which results in ~EngageUIWindow being called.
+    which results in ~SessionManager being called.
     Open 780.
-EngageUIWIndow::~EngageUIWindow and goto engageUI_exit(), study that code and return.
+SessionManager::~SessionManager(), study that code and return.
-    enagegUI_exit serializes the UA manager and all the ACHs it contains to a state file.
+    In its destructor, SessionManager serializes itself and all the activity-handlers it contains to a state file.
     Next time the app is launched, it reads state from this file
     to reloads the last operational state of the app.
-    It also free's the UAmanager which in turn free's all the ACHs it contains.
+    It also free's all the activity-handlers in its AHStack.
-    The UAmanager and the AC Handlers are all created on the heap.
+    All activity-handlers are created on the heap.

     Press Escape to exit the app.
     Then relaunch the app.
 You should be back where you left off.